Robust Inference on Average Treatment Effects with Possibly More Covariates than Observations: Numerical and Empirical Evidence

 \subsection{Empirical Application}

 To illustrate the role that model selection can play in a real-world application, we revisit the National Supported Work (NSW) demonstration.
 The NSW has been analyzed numerous times since \citeasnoun{LaLonde1986_AER}.
 Our aim is a simple study of model selection, not a comprehensive or conclusive evaluation of the NSW.
-As such, we focus on the subsample used by \citeasnoun{Dehejia-Wahba1999_JASA} and the Panel Study of Income Dynamics (PSID) comparison sample, taking as given their data definitions, sample selection, and trimming rules.
+We focus on the subsample used by \citeasnoun{Dehejia-Wahba1999_JASA} and the Panel Study of Income Dynamics (PSID) comparison sample, taking as given their data definitions, sample selection, and trimming rules.
 Detailed discussion of these choices, and the NSW program may be found in Dehejia and Wahba \citeyear{Dehejia-Wahba1999_JASA,Dehejia-Wahba2002_REStat} (hereafter DW99 and DW02) and \citeasnoun{Smith-Todd2005_JoE}, and references therein.
 Briefly, the outcome of interest is earnings following a job training program.
 The dataset includes a treatment indicator, post-treatment earnings (1978), two years of pre-treatment earnings (1974\footnote{This naming follows DW99, but the variable may be measured outside 1974, see discussion in the works cited.} and 1975), as well as age, education, a marital status, and indicators for Black and Hispanic.
 Thus, $X$ consists of seven variables.

-Our goal is to highlight the role model selection has in inference, and hence we will be interested in comparing specifications.
 We will keep the estimator fixed: all estimates will be based on the doubly-robust estimator with standard errors from Section \ref{sec-ate theory}.
-We will consider the following: \begin{enumerate}
+We will compare the following specifications for $X^*$: \begin{enumerate}

 \item {\bf No Selection}: $X$, (earn1974)$^2$, (earn1975)$^2$, (age)$^2$, and (educ)$^2$;

 \item {\bf Informally Selected:} The above, plus $\indicator$\{educ$<$HS\}, $\indicator$\{earn1974=0\}, $\indicator$\{earn1975=0\}, and ($\indicator$\{earn1974=0\}$\times$Hispanic).
 This specification was selected by DW02 using an informal balance test.